Popular differences for right isosceles triangles: Introduction

 Analogous results for three-term and four-term arithmetic progressions,

 had been conjectured by Bergelson, Host, and Kra \cite{BHK05:34ap}, and they were established by Green \cite{G05:3ap} and Green and Tao \cite{GT10:4ap}, respectively.
 These results are often called ``popular difference'' strengthenings of the theorems of Roth \cite{R53:Roth} and Szemer\'{e}di \cite{S69:Szem}.
 They find a nonzero $d$ such that the number of progressions \eqref{eq:ap} in the set $A\subseteq\{1,2,\ldots,N\}$ with difference $d$ comes close to the theoretical maximum, obtained by constructing $A$ at random.
-Mandache \cite{M18:cor} showed that the corresponding result does not hold for corners, i.e., patterns of the form \eqref{eq:triangle} with $n=0$.
+In the appendix of \cite{BHK05:34ap}, Ruzsa gave a construction showing that arithmetic progressions of length five or more no longer share this property.
+Moreover, Mandache \cite{M18:cor} showed that the corresponding result also fails for corners, i.e., patterns of the form \eqref{eq:triangle} with $n=0$, while Fox, Sah, Sawhney, Stoner, and Zhao \cite{FSSSZ20:cor} found the sharp asymptotics for this pattern.
 Configurations \eqref{eq:triangle} allow an additional degree of freedom, as right isosceles triangles can now be rotated.
 Let us also remark that Sah, Sawhney, and Zhao \cite{SSZ20:pat} characterized all point configurations for which a popular difference result holds, but they only allowed dilations and translations in pattern formation, so their discussion does not include rotated right isosceles triangles.

 We will establish a more general result in the context of $2$-divisible compact Hausdorff abelian groups $(\mathbb{G},+)$, in perfect analogy with \cite[Theorem~3]{T14:Roth} from an expository note by Tao.
 Recall that a group $\mathbb{G}$ is \emph{$2$-divisible} if the map $\mathbb{G}\to\mathbb{G}$, $x\mapsto 2x$ is surjective.
 This is the case with finite cyclic groups of odd order, which will be sufficient for the intended application to Theorem~\ref{thm:main}.
-The \emph{Bohr set} $B^{\mathbb{G}}(S,\rho)$ associated with a finite set of frequencies $S\subseteq\widehat{\mathbb{G}}$ and radius $\rho\in(0,1]$ is
+The \emph{Bohr set} $B^{\mathbb{G}}(S,\rho)$ associated with a finite set of frequencies $S\subseteq\widehat{\mathbb{G}}$ and a radius $\rho\in(0,1]$ is

 The group $\mathbb{G}$ is equipped with its probability Haar measure $\mu$, which leads us to the algebra $\textup{L}^1(\mathbb{G})$ with respect to convolution.
 We also define the \emph{tent function} $\nu_{S,\rho}$ over $B^{\mathbb{G}}(S,\rho)$ as a constant multiple of